Testing the Battlepass #

 1. Open Postman.

 • Any limited grants issued can be seen in the body of the response under issuedLimitedGrantTrackerIds.
 You should see the list contains battlepass_tracker.
-This endpoint also fetches the player’s full inventory, which should include the battlepass.

 {